-- Legacy
+Legacy

 - Transformed piano literature.

 - One of the most loved classical composers.

 - "Play Bach with respect, Beethoven with passion, Chopin with love."

+- All of Paris attended his funeral.

 Chopin's grave in Père-Lachaise Cemetery, Paris.
 It has become something of a shrine.